gravitational/teleport/rfd/00XX-agent-census.md

 Detecting the __9.
 Container orchestrator__ and __10.
 Cloud environment__ requires hitting certain HTTP endpoints.
 This may be considered too intrusive, so we have to make a decision on whether we really want to track it and argue why it's okay to do so.
-Besides this, there doesn't seem to be any further concern.

 ### UX